Motasem-Diab/Ticketing-App-MicroS/README.md

 - NATS (is a simple event-bus) but we will use "NATS Streaming Server" it is on top of NATS
 - See the documintation on docker hub about Commandline options and NATS SS on official site

+- We will make a small independent project for nats-streaming

 - Create "nats-depl.yaml",